markoneill/trustbase-windows/TrustHubWin/README.md

 - [ ] Test Large Client Hello
 - [ ] Large number of synchronous connections (Chrome)
+- [ ] While Kernel Driver is active, and no policy engine is running, don't crash windows (I think it had to do with a buffer overflow).
+- [ ] Be able to start, stop, then start "net start TrustHubWin"
 ##### Policy Engine

 - [ ] Valgrind for leaks